 The keto diet encourages a metabolic state of ketosis.
 During ketosis, the body breaks down fat and produces fatty acid byproducts called ketones.
 These ketones help send energy throughout the body.

-Levels of ketones increase in the blood, usually measured at > 0.5 mmol (mM) per liter of blood.
+Levels of ketones increase in the blood, measured as >0.1 mM per liter of blood.
 The body uses these ketones for energy when carb levels (specifically glucose and glycogen supplies) are low.

 Ketones, produced during ketosis, help break down stored fat and use it as energy.